 Bloomberg ridicules Apple acquisitions

-Bloomberg has printed a series of reports about Apple that have been fantastically wrong or misinformed.
-Each story portrayed Apple as an incompetent bunch of buffoons, despite the company's real-world performance.
+Just within 2018, Bloomberg has printed a series of reports about Apple that were simply fantastically wrong and misinformed.
+Each story portrayed Apple as an incompetent bunch of buffoons, despite the company’s real-world performance.

 While disparaging Apple’s ability to “make big deals,” the reality is that Apple has been incredibly successful in turning its acquisitions into top features, services, and products that are extremely profitable.
 Either Bloomberg writers didn’t know enough about acquisitions to be writing about Apple’s, or it didn’t care if its sources were accurate or not.